Recent Comments

 Little Amal: a place to call my own

 Join us for an evening at Confluence Park on Sunday, October 22nd, as we embark on a unique journey alongside Little Amal, the beloved 12-foot puppet of a 10-year-old Muslim girl and Syrian refugee.
 Amal, whose name means “Hope” in Arabic, sheds light on the challenges faced by immigrants worldwide and encourages advocacy and strengthens awareness, empathy and conversation around the global refugee crisis.
+Free and open to the public.

 Follow Little Amal on her quest for a place to rest her feet as she meanders through the landscapes of Confluence Park encountering hundreds of small, intricately crafted cardboard houses, each one representing the dreams of those seeking a home.
 As she traverses the park, attendees are invited to pick up the tiny dwellings and join the procession, creating a village for Little Amal at the end of the evening.